TL;DR

 Price: From $29.95/mo (Managed Cloud VPS)

 ScalaHosting has been providing web hosting services since 2007.
-They are a dual-headquartered Cloud hosting provider with homes in Bulgaria and the US.
+They are a dual-headquartered Cloud hosting provider with homes in Bulgaria and the United States.
 While ScalaHosting offers a complete range of web hosting plans, they are renowned for their Managed Cloud VPS.

 ScalaHosting Key Features